nlaplante/grunt-git-log-json/README.md

 > shortHash
 Use short hashes for commits.
 Default is `false`

+> filter
+Regex object used to restrict the changelog to the matching tag names.
+Default is `null` (no filter)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).